worldbank/LearningPoverty/00_documentation/001_technical_note/Technical_Note.md

 ##### **International**: Trends in International Mathematics and Science Study ([TIMSS](https://nces.ed.gov/timss/))

 For some countries we use proficiency data from TIMSS international math and science assessment in grades 3-6 (most countries participated in grade 4).
-For these countries, we use the science scores as a proxy for reading scores, counting children as proficient if they exceeded the Low International Benchmark of 400 (Minimum Proficiency Level 2).
+For these countries, we use the science scores as a proxy for reading scores, counting children as proficient if they exceeded the Low International Benchmark of 400 points (Minimum Proficiency Level 2).
 We have two rationales for using this proxy.
 The first is conceptual: the ability to decipher science questions requires reading proficiency, since most science questions are word problems.
 The second is empirical: across the countries for which we have data for both subject areas, proficiency on science is highly correlated with reading proficiency.
 Within the PISA assessment, the science-reading correlation is 0.97, and for countries that have participated in both TIMSS and PIRLS, the correlation between the two is 0.99.
-Only in the case of Jordan, for which had no science scores, we are using mathematics proficiency as a proxy for reading proficiency (same MPL of 2, Low International Benchmark, 400 points).
+Only in the case of Jordan, for which had no science scores, we are using mathematics proficiency as a proxy for reading proficiency (same MPL of 2, Low International Benchmark, a score of 400 points).

 ##### **Regional**: Latin American Laboratory for Assessment of the Quality of Education ([LLECE](http://www.unesco.org/new/en/santiago/education/education-assessment-llece/))

 LLECE has implemented three rounds of regional assessments in Latin America (PERCE, SERCE and TERCE).
 The most recent for which we have data, the TERCE, was carried out in 2013 and covered 15 countries.
 The TERCE scores were reported in two scales: we choose to use the SERCE-compatible reporting scale, for historical comparability.
-In the SERCE scale, we defined minimum proficiency as reaching Level 3 in language.
+In the SERCE scale, we defined minimum proficiency as reaching Level 3 in language (a score of 513.66 points).

 ##### **Regional**: CONFEMEN Education Systems Analysis Program ([PASEC](http://www.pasec.confemen.org))

 PASEC has carried out several rounds of data collection in Francophone African countries.
-The most recent round was carried out in 2014, and we used data from that round of PASEC to provide estimates for 10 countries, considering minimum reading proficiency as reaching Level 4 in language for 6th graders.
+The most recent round was carried out in 2014, and we used data from that round of PASEC to provide estimates for 10 countries, considering minimum reading proficiency as reaching Level 4 in language for 6th graders (a score of 595.1 points).

 Other rounds of PASEC were also included in our dataset, with proficiency data extracted from official reports instead of generated from the harmonized microdata in the Global Learning Assessment Database ([GLAD](https://github.com/worldbank/GLAD)).
 From all the countries included in the global number, this is the case for 3: Dem.
 Rep. of Congo, Madagascar and Mali (COD MLI MDG).

 ##### **Regional**: Southern and Eastern Africa Consortium for Monitoring Educational Quality ([SACMEQ](http://www.sacmeq.org/))

 SACMEQ has carried out several rounds of data collection for Eastern and Southern African countries.
 The latest round of the SACMEQ assessment was carried out in 2013 (SACMEQ IV).
 Due to concerns on the quality of the data for this round, however, we do not use this to establish levels.
-We do however, use the earlier rounds of data for estimating changes in proficiency over time.
-We considered as minimum proficiency reaching Level 5 in reading.
+We do, however, use this data for estimating changes in proficiency over time.
+We considered as minimum proficiency reaching Level 5 in reading (a score of 509 points).

 ##### **Country-specific**: National Learning Assessments (NLA)